M2MCloud/AzureIotWorkshop/HOL2/readme.md

 1. Microsoft Visual Studio Community, Professional or Enterprise 2017 (Windows 10)
 1. Access to an Azure Subscription with Administrator permissions
+1. Azure Storage Explorer which can be [installed from here](https://azure.microsoft.com/en-us/features/storage-explorer/)
 1. Azure Resource Group with an Azure IoT Hub (provisioned in the previous HOL)

 ---